jiankang1991/udacity_traffic_light_detection/README.md

 For real dataset, the image size is about 1306x1000, but the object area is very small around 20x50.
 In that case, I first try to increase the network detection power and  utilize SSD-InceptionV2 model based on resized 512x512 images.

+The training codes on Google Colab can be found in notebook.

 Below are the results:

 ![alt text](./real_example1.png)